PamodyaMaheshani/Learning-Wish-Krish/StaticHomework/README.md

 If it needs to access two times to the class using 2 different objects, why the statis block is only accessed through the first object??
 Suppose in the Blocks class  static block print statement – ‘Inside the static block’.
 In the main class, it accesses that Blocks class twice using object1 and object2.
 When executing, this should give 2 statements of  ‘Inside the static block’.
 But it only gives one statement.
 Why is that?
 Though it is created two objects, bytecode class file is loaded only one time into the memory.
 Therefore, only one-time static block will be executed.

 If we have multiple static blocks inside a class, the order for executing those multiple static blocks are the order they were declared.

-Why we use static block in Java:
+Why we use static blocks in Java:
-1. The main purpose of declaring a static block id to implement the login inside the static block that needs to execute during the class loading.
+1. The main purpose of declaring a static block id to implement the logic inside the static block that needs to execute during the class loading.
 2. To initialize static variables of the class.
 3. Mostly used for changing default value of static variables.

 The static block cannot be declared in any method of a class.
 In the execution, JVM first executes the static block before main method when loading the bytecode to the memory.

 Empty Block:

+This is also called as object block.
+This type of blocks contains nothing but no or few statements inside a pair of curly braces.
+It does not contain any block name.
+Just there are no or few statements inside curly braces.
+The main purpose of this empty blocks is to group some statements as a unit.
+Empty blocks can be occurred inside other statements too.

+This empty block is called when creating instances.
+Situations that instances are created using new keyword, this empty block is called.
+If a program doesn’t contain any object creation, this block will not be executed.
+In this block, in the variable declaration, variables can be both static and non-static.
+As an important fact, the empty block will be called when object creation before calling the constructor.

+The empty block is depends on the object creation not the constructor execution.
+And also, in object creating before the constructor executes, the empty block is executed.
+If a class has 4 objects of another class, the empty block is called 4 times per a object.

+Why we use empty blocks in Java:
+1. The main purpose of the empty block is to implement the logic that needs to be executed during the object creation before the execution of constructor.

 Constructor Block: